 When I first heard about this product a few years ago, I couldn’t help but think that perhaps the marketing folks hadn’t consulted with the outdoors community, specifically the lightweight hiking niche.
-I can’t think of any bushwalker who would want to carry any device called a brick, yellow or otherwise.
-However, there is another product (the tough industrial version) in the family of products available from the importers G-Layer called a RockSTAR.
-The weight is the same, but the name is a much better choice!
+I can’t think of any bushwalker or hiker who would want to carry any device called a brick, yellow or otherwise.

-Therefore, I was pleasantly surprised when I finally held it in my hand to find it weighed 302 gms (10.65oz).
-It is one of those things that looks heavier than it really is.
-This is compared to my GME PLB Personal Locator Beacon which comes in at 250gms, with the newer PLB models on the market such as the rescueMe PLB1, looking more like a matchbox at 116gms.
+Therefore, I was pleasantly surprised when I finally held it in my hand to find it weighed 302 gms.
+It is one of those things that looks heavier than it really is, however this is compared to my RescueMe PLB Personal Locator Beacon which comes in at a tiny 116gms.

 What’s the difference between the Yellowbrick and a PLB?

 A Personal Locator Beacon or PLB is a one-way communication device, which sends an emergency signal via satellite (with location co-ordinates) to the organisation responsible for managing these messages in each country.
 In Australia, that organisation is AMSA.
-Some devices also have a homing function, which can help aircraft pin-point your location.
-With a PLB there is no way of changing the message sent – it is simply a distress beacon.
+With a PLB there is no way of sending specific messages – it is simply a distress beacon.
 This means that you can’t change the message to be “I’m OK, just running 3 hrs late due to broken shoe-lace“, versus “Brad has fallen 8m, unconscious, send help ASAP.”

 The difference with the Yellowbrick is that it is a two-way satellite messaging device, which tags each of your transmissions with your lat long position.
 Imagine being able to send emails or SMS messages whenever mobile coverage is unavailable, from anywhere in the world via the Iridium Network.